ocelot-inc/ocelotgui/README.md

 <P>Ocelot Computer Services is a Canadian company
 which has specialized in database products for thirty years.
-Its two employees both worked for MySQL AB and
+Its main employees worked for MySQL AB and
 Sun Microsystems and Oracle between 2003 and 2011.</P>

 <P>The ocelotgui program is a front end which connects to MySQL (tm) or MariaDB (tm).